-Graham Gooch OBE is one of England’s greatest ever cricketers.
+Graham Gooch OBE DL is one of England’s greatest ever cricketers.

-The former England and Essex Captain is one of the most successful batsmen of his generation.
+A former Essex and England Captain, Graham is one of the most successful batsmen of his generation.

 Raised in East London, Graham’s cricketing potential was developed at the Ilford Cricket School by Bill Morris.

-Graham Gooch made his debut for Essex in 1973 at the age of 19, and played for the county until his retirement as a player in 1997.
+Graham Gooch made his county cricket debut for Essex in 1973 at the age of 19 and played for the county until his retirement as a player in 1997.

 Graham was an integral member of the Essex team that won the County Championship six times between 1979 and 1992.
 The team also won every other major domestic trophy at least once in the same period.

 In 1990, Gooch scored a record 456 runs in the Lord’s Test against India, 333 in the first innings and 123 in the second.